-Canon G1 X Mark II versus Canon G9 X
+Canon G1 X Mark II vs G9X

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G9 X. Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G9 X. The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.